KenT2/pipresents/README.md

 Rename the existing pipresents directory to old-pipresents

-Rename the new directory to pipresents
+Rename the new directory to pipresents.

 Copy pp_editor.cfg from the old to new directories.

+The profiles in pipresents-examples will be kept compatible with the latest version of Pi Presents.
+Beware, re-installing these might overwrite profiles you have made.
+The example profiles can be updated to be compatible with the updated version of Pi Presents by running them through the editor.

 Requirements